nhachem/stitchr/README.md

     dc.persistence=registry
     ```
     Then we would be using the file based registry under `~/demo/registry`

+    Note: for proper deployment in cloud based environments, move the `defaults.properties` to a persistence storage accessible by all nodes in the cluster.
+The location of the `defaults.properties` file is determined by `export baseConfigFolder=file://$CONFIG_DIR/config/` that is set in `stitchr_env.sh` and should be modified for the target storage bucket.

 * Dependencies

         needs Spark 2.4 and Scala 2.11 installed.
-Although the system has been tested to work on Spark 2.2.3
+Although the system has been tested to work on Spark 2.2.3.
+        Also the code base has been recently upgraded to work with Scala 2.12 and Spark 3.0.0

 * How to run the demo from spark-shell